Techgrounds-Cloud-9/cloud-9-jairvaneer/01_IT-Fundamentals/04_Security/SEC-04 Symmetric Encryption/Symmetric Encryption.md

 **1. AES.** Short for Advanced Encryption Standard.
 This algorithm is trusted as the standard by the U.S. Government and numerous organizations.
 It uses most commonly an 128-bit form but also keys of 192 and 256 bits for heavy-duty encryption purposes.
 AES is largely considered impervious to all attacks, except for brute force, which attempts to decipher messages using all possible combinations in the 128, 192, or 256-bit cipher.
 **2. RSA Security.** This is a public-key encryption algorithm and the standard for encrypting data sent over the internet.
 It uses a public key to encrypt and a private key to encrypt, making it an asymmetric key system.
+- We used what is called a hybrid encryption, where we use the same (symmetrical) key to encrypt and decrypt our messages, but an asymmetrical key to encrypt the key.
+For the messages I used a Caesar Cipher with a shift of 10 to encrypt the message.
+Then Daphne sent me her RSA Public Key, which I used to encrypt the message ***Caesar Cipher Shift 10***.
+Then I sent this to her, so that she would know the cipher and the key which we used to encrypt and decrypt our messages.
+I sent her the message ***XUBBE WYJKF***, which when decrypted using the right cipher and key reads ***Hello Gitup*** (our group name).
-- The biggest disadvantage of symmetric encryption is its use of a single cryptographic key to encrypt and decrypt information.
+The biggest disadvantage of symmetric encryption is its use of a single cryptographic key to encrypt and decrypt information.
+This creates the need pf sending the key to the other party which is a lot less secure than a asymmetrical encryption, where only the encryption key is shared but not the decryption key.